gaehlerm/SoftwareEngineering/README.md

 ### Pure method classes

 A class may have no member variables at all.
 It consists only of public methods.
 In java and C#, writing such kind of classes is required as every function has to be implemented within a class.
 In other programming languages however, there is not much need for pure method classes.
 In C++ and python you can define the corresponding functions free standing instead.
+In fact, I prefer free standing functions over classes with only public methods, but I guess that's a matter of taste.
+In fact, in C++ there is no way telling if a function is inside a namespace or a static function inside a class.

 ```py
 class Math: